-What is CBD - Beginner's Guide
+What is CBD – The Beginner’s Guide to CBD (Cannabidiol)

 The medicinal benefits of marijuana is a trending topic in the health community.
 It’s a controversial plant loved by many but often misunderstood.

 There are a number of active chemicals in the cannabis plant, each with their own set of benefits.
 The main driver of this medicinal powerhouse, however, is a chemical known as cannabidiol (CBD).

 Marijuana has been used for centuries to treat conditions that remain common to this day.
 Some examples include anxiety, epilepsy, cancer, cognitive decline, and pain.

 What makes CBD special?
 This guide will highlight the main uses of CBD, how it works, and why pharmaceutical companies are drooling over the thought of owning it (but can’t).

 Cannabidiol falls under the classification of a cannabinoid.
 It’s the classification of chemicals that interact with the receptors in our body known as cannabinoid receptors.

 These receptors got their name from the marijuana plant itself (Cannabis spp.).

 Marijuana offers some of the highest known concentrations of plant-based cannabinoids in the world.
 It’s not the only plant-based source of cannabinoids.
 Other species like Echinacea, Helichrysum, and kava are known to naturally produce cannabinoids, though to lesser concentrations.